scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 of their respective data, but those claims have gone untested because researchers are unable to fully replicate the underlying methodology.

-To overcome the issues outlined above, ``oslnap`` provides a suite of functionality for conducting areal interpolation and boundary harmonization in the ``harmonize`` module.
+To overcome the issues outlined above, ``OSLNAP`` provides a suite of functionality for conducting areal interpolation and boundary harmonization in the ``harmonize`` module.
 It leverages ``geopandas`` and ``PySAL`` for managing data and performing geospatial operations,